jimcasey/home/docs/cloud-ide.md

 ### Create a new Droplet:

 - [Create custom image in DigitalOcean][10].
 The latest Ubuntu release at the time of writing is [20.10 Groovy Gorilla][11].
 To save a few cents a month, this image can be removed after we spin up the Droplet.
 - Create a new droplet from the custom image.

-Requirements for `code-server` call for [at least 2 cores and 1 GB of RAM][12]; I chose the shared 4 CPU/8 GB option at $40/month, if I run into performance issues I can try the dedicated 2 CPU option at the same price.
+> I'd originally chosen the shared 4 CPU/8 GB option for my Droplet, only to find out that [snapshots can't be restored to Droplets smaller than the original instance][19].
+As requirements for `code-server` call for [at least 2 cores and 1 GB of RAM][12], I started with the smaller shared 2 CPU/2 GB option.

 ### Environment setup: